ovdojoey/cartmine/README.md

 ## Cartmine
 Access to the core Cartmine object stored on `window`.

+#### Cartmine.onCheckout(func)
+Pass in a custom function which is called the user is ready to checkout.
+This is where you could hook-up Stripe integration, or others.

 #### Cartmine.getSubtotal()
 Get the subtotal in base units (cents)

 #### Cartmine.submit(token)
 Submit the current cart to your server.
-Will POST values to the endpoint specified in data-checkout-url.
+This will POST JSON data to the endpoint specified in data-checkout-url.
 Optionally accepts a token value which will be sent along with the request.

 ---

+# Examples

+- [Stripe enabled basic cart](sample.html) - A few items ready to be added to cart.
+When ready to checkout, Stripe Checkout is called.
+A Stripe token is passed to your server.
+- [Stripe enabled basic cart](sample_json.html) - Uses JSON items map to enable add-to-cart functionality.
+Useful if your shopping items data is consistent and would be re-verified server-side.

+---

+# Something's wrong

+Add `data-testing='true'` as a data attribute to your script tag and open the Console.
+See if any errors show up there.

 # Advanced